SahilDinanath/Sh-re-p/README.md

 - `pride_and_prejudice.txt` (Pride and Prejudice by Jane Austen)
 - `moby_dick.txt` (Moby Dick by Herman Melville)

-## Regex Expressions
+## Regular Expressions

-The custom regex engine supports the full set of fundamental regex expressions as detailed in the [RegexEngine](https://github.com/SahilDinanath/RegexEngine) repository.
+The custom regex engine supports the full set of fundamental regular expressions as detailed in the [RegexEngine](https://github.com/SahilDinanath/RegexEngine) repository.
 Refer to the documentation there for more information on supported expressions and usage.

 ## License